floookay/pluckey/README.md

 **Assembly:**
 After you soldered the PCB you can assemble the case.
 At first you're going to have to merge the spacers with the posts of the case.
 To do this heat up your soldering iron, position a spacer with a tweezer and press the spacer down with the tip of your soldering iron (make sure it's clean before this step).
 Do this with the other spacers, align the plate and pcb and fixate it with the screws.

-sometiesm
-- started with Solidpython -> FreeCAD
-- base case tented because of pro micro height
-- dimensions of this chonker

 ## firmware